Abd Allah ibn al-Zubayr

-Ibn al-Zubayr established himself in Mecca where he rallied opposition to Yazid, before proclaiming himself caliph in the wake of Yazid's death in 683, marking the beginning of the Second Fitna.
+Ibn al-Zubayr established himself in Mecca where he rallied opposition to Yazid, before proclaiming himself caliph in the wake of Yazid's death in 683.
 Meanwhile, Yazid's son and successor Mu'awiya II died weeks into his reign, precipitating the collapse of Umayyad authority across the Caliphate, most of whose provinces subsequently accepted the suzerainty of Ibn al-Zubayr.
 Though widely recognized as caliph, his authority was largely nominal outside of the Hejaz.
-By 685, the Umayyad Caliphate had been reconstituted under Marwan I in Syria and Egypt, while Ibn al-Zubayr's authority was being challenged in Iraq and Arabia by pro-Alid and Kharijite forces.
+By 685, the Umayyad Caliphate had been reconstituted under Marwan I in Syria and Egypt, while Ibn al-Zubayr's authority was being challenged in Iraq and Arabia by Pro-Alid and Kharijite forces.
 Ibn al-Zubayr's brother Mus'ab reasserted Ibn al-Zubayr's suzerainty in Iraq by 687, but was defeated and killed by Marwan's successor Abd al-Malik in 691.
 The Umayyad commander al-Hajjaj ibn Yusuf proceeded to besiege Ibn al-Zubayr in his Meccan stronghold, where he was ultimately defeated and killed in 692.

 Through the prestige of his family ties and social links with the Islamic prophet Muhammad and his strong association with the holy city of Mecca, Ibn al-Zubayr was able to lead the influential, disaffected Muslim factions opposed to Umayyad rule.
 He sought to re-establish the Hejaz as the political center of the Caliphate.
-However his refusal to leave Mecca precluded him from exercising power in the more populous provinces where he depended on his brother Mus'ab and other loyal lieutenants, who ruled with virtual independence.
+However, his refusal to leave Mecca precluded him from exercising power in the more populous provinces where he depended on his brother Mus'ab and other loyal lieutenants, who ruled with virtual independence.
 He thus played a minor active role in the struggle carried out in his name.